audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 **André**
 Yeah maybe more than I initially thought
 You sometimes get the wrong impression with punk bands.
-Not these guys, they can fucking play.
+Not these guys, they can fucking play

 **Andrew**
 Well punk doesn't always go hand and hand with great musicians, just a passion for what they're doing.
-But it seems these guys have both.
+But it seems these guys have both
-This driving section towards the end is another great close to a track.
+This driving section towards the end is another great close to a track

 **André**
 Seems like a centrepiece of sorts, this song.
 Very good